gsidhwani-nr/newrelic-java-rmi-depandabot/README.md

 ![GitHub pull requests closed](https://img.shields.io/github/issues-pr-closed/newrelic/newrelic-java-rmi)

-# New Relic Java Instrumentation for Java RMI Added
+# New Relic Java Instrumentation for Java RMI Added2

 Provides instrumentation for the Java RMI on both the server and client side.